This post contains affiliate links.

 Shallot

 We said up front that onions are related to shallots, so what are shallots?
-Well they are culinarily fairly similar to onions.
+Well, they are culinarily fairly similar to onions.
 Shallots, however, grow in clusters or cloves like garlic does.
 Shallots are also generally sweeter than most onions which generally have a sharper more pungent taste than shallots.
-Shallots are often found in French and Asian cuisines, and are commonly used in dips, dressing, and in roasts.
+Shallots are often found in French and Asian cuisines and are commonly used in dips, dressing, and in roasts.
 Our favorite use is in any recipe calling for caramelized onions.
-Try them as a substitute for red onions in this Caramelized Onion Pizza!
-Or check out our guide on how to best cut shallots.

 Spanish Onion

-Spanish onions are similar to yellow onions and are considered one of the best onions to use in roasts.
-They are juicy with a sweet taste, so they are also good on sandwiches or in salads.
+Spanish onions are similar to yellow onions and are considered one of the best onions for roasts.
+They are juicy and sweet, so they are also good on sandwiches or in salads.

 Sweet Onion